ostatni5/tk-2022/README.md

  - flashOptions - translates exif flash number codes to readable text,
  - request.utis - contains the logic for communicating with the backend server.

-The dependencies, building and running scripts are defined in the standard `package.json` file
+The dependencies, building and running scripts are defined in the standard `package.json` file.

 # Backend architecture